Fonts

 GemBox.Pdf supports assembly-embedded fonts in PDF files by using the PdfFonts.GetFontFamilies(string, string) method.

-When you add fonts as resources to your application, make sure you're setting the Build Action as Embedded resource.
+When you add fonts as resources to your application, make sure you're setting the Build Action as an Embedded resource.

 Or if your application is targeting .NET Framework and thus uses WPF, set it as Resource instead.
 Also, make sure that System.Windows.Application.ResourceAssembly is correctly initialized, if you want to format text that uses embedded fonts with PdfTextFormattingMode.WPF or PdfTextFormattingMode.WPFDisplay text formatting mode.